 The southern parks present opportunities for a wide range of different Southern Tanzania Safari experiences.
 Travel through varying landscapes from savannah to wetlands, using a variety of methods, including walking and boat trips.
 The national parks and game reserves in the south are remote, visited by few tourists.
 This means you can sit quietly for as long as you like, taking the time to feel intimately connected with the wilderness around you.
 Abundant in wildlife, the southern circuit offers fantastic game viewing and bird watching opportunities.

-During this safari you will cover the best of the south, visiting Mikumi National Park, The Udzungwa Mountains, Selous Game Reserve, and Ruaha National Park, as well as enjoying cultural and historical interludes to your game viewing.
+During this Safari In Tanzania, you will cover the best of the south, visiting Mikumi National Park, The Udzungwa Mountains, Selous Game Reserve, and Ruaha National Park, as well as enjoying cultural and historical interludes to your game viewing.
 Discover the lesser-known spots of wild Tanzania with us!

 Upon arrival at Kilimanjaro International Airport (JRO) you will be met and transferred to Moshi / Arusha to recover from your journey and, if you’re lucky, to catch a glimpse of the spectacular Kilimanjaro which rises from the clouds above town.

 Overnight Dar es Salaam